Federated Automatic Differentiation: Preliminaries and Background

-In other words, we can form a federated computation from $g$ by applying it locally (either at the server, or at each client).
+In other words, we can form a federated computation from $g$ by applying it to local data (either at the server, or at each client).

-Federated learning algorithms are often designed with \emph{data minimization} principles in mind.
+FL algorithms are often designed with explicit \emph{data minimization} principles.
 This is typically done by preventing clients from directly sharing their own data with any other agent in the system.
-However, FL algorithms must be augmented with explicit privacy mechanisms if formal privacy guarantees are desired; see~\citet{aop} for detail on core mechanisms like differentially private aggregations and cryptographically secure aggregation (SecAgg, ~\citet{secagg}).
-We will not go into detail on these privacy-preserving mechanisms, except to note that many such mechanisms are often incompatible with server$\to$client communication that is client-dependent or client$\to$server communication that is not sum-based (eg. median-based aggregation schemes)\footnote{For details on these restrictions, see \citep[Section 4]{aop}, especially the discussion of SecAgg and the shuffle model of differential privacy.
-See \citep{robust_agg} for an informative example of designing SecAgg-compatible robust aggregation methods.}.
-Thus, in privacy-sensitive settings, we generally want to restrict to federated computations that only use \fedbroadcast and \fedsum, in order to ensure compatibility with a wide array of privacy mechanisms.
+However, FL algorithms must be augmented with explicit privacy mechanisms if formal privacy guarantees are desired; see~\citep{aop} for detail on core mechanisms like differentially private aggregations and cryptographically secure aggregation (SecAgg, ~\citet{secagg}).
+We do not go into detail on these privacy-preserving mechanisms, except to note that many such mechanisms are often incompatible with server$\to$client communication that is client-dependent or client$\to$server communication that is not sum-based (such as median-based aggregation schemes).\footnote{For details on these restrictions, see \citep[Section 4]{aop}, especially the discussion of SecAgg and the shuffle model of differential privacy.
+See \citep{robust_agg} for an informative example of designing SecAgg-compatible robust aggregation methods.} Thus, in privacy-sensitive settings, we generally want to restrict to federated computations that only use \fedbroadcast and \fedsum, in order to ensure compatibility with a wide array of privacy mechanisms.
 This precludes the use of things like client-dependent broadcast mechanisms (such as \fedselect~\citep{charles2022federated}) or median-based aggregation~\citep{yin2018byzantine}.
-While such mechanisms are not necessarily incompatible with formal privacy mechanisms, this often requires more specialized privacy mechanisms, and may depend strongly on the implementation~\citep{charles2022federated}.
+While such communication primitives are not necessarily incompatible with formal privacy, they often require more specialized privacy mechanisms, and may depend strongly on the implementation~\citep{charles2022federated}.